 Repurpose an old drawer

 If you have an old dresser or chest of drawers that is no longer of any practical value, perhaps it is made out of veneered chipboard or is beyond repair, you will probably find that the drawers can still come in useful.
-Even though the frame of a cabinet might be veneered chipboard, the drawers are usually manufactured out of genuine wood.
 Here are a few ideas for repurposing old drawers...

 This first idea for repurposing old drawers is probably my personal favourite.
 When turned upside down, the drawers are stacked on top of each other to make a decorative lamp base.
 What a great way to add unique lighting a room and repurpose old drawers!